 My symptoms started to improve immediately.
 My cramps stopped and the nausea went too.
 It took a while for my fatigue, palpitations and many other symptoms to disappear.

 My current state is that some symptoms have returned after a very short time, mostly the severe fatigue.
 I’m being monitored by my GP after he found a very slightly raised PTH but normal calcium.
-I’m hoping it’s just a blip and feel positive and reassured by the fabulous support I have from many wonderful & caring friends who’ve suffered this horrid illness also, many of whom are in this loving and caring group Hyperpara UK Group.
+I’m hoping it’s just a blip and feel positive and reassured by the fabulous support I have from many wonderful & caring friends who’ve suffered this horrid illness also, many of whom are in this loving and caring group, Parathyroid UK .

 We can feel very alone at times and it can be very depressing but the support I’ve received has been just fabulous.
 I’ve met some very lovely friends on my health journey and I’d like to say many, many thanks to Liz Glenister, the first person I ever had help and advice from regarding this horrid illness.

-Note from Hypopara UK: We are currently involved in helping to develop the new NICE guidelines on the management of hyperparathyroidism, due out in 2019.
+Note from Parathyroid UK: Since this was written we have been involved in helping to develop the new NICE guidelines on the management of hyperparathyroidism, published in 2019.
 In the meantime, our leaflet on hyperparathyroidism aimed to bridge the gap and correct this misunderstanding.
 The leaflet was highly commended at the BMA Patient Information Awards 2017 and is available to download from the website.